manofsteel-ab/System-Design-and-Design-Patterns/system_designs/url_shortner/readme.md

 -  Redirection should be real time
 -  Non guessable short link

-# Capacity estimation and constraints( assume 100:1 read/write ratio)
+# Capacity estimation and constraints

+Because system will be read heavy.
+Let's assume 100:1 will be the read/write ratio.

 Suppose we are generating 200 new url per second.